paneda1998/fft-with-cda/README.md

 # fft-with-cuda
-you can find fft of a vector by this cuda code! enjpy it
+you can find fft of a vector up to size 2^26 enjpy it